-3.217 Biodiversity net gain (BNG) is mandatory in England from 12 February 2024 [See reference 139].
+4.222 Biodiversity net gain (BNG) is mandatory in England from 12 February 2024 [See reference 140].
 The NPPF emphasises that plans should identify and pursue opportunities for securing measurable net gains for biodiversity, and plans and decisions should minimise impacts and provide net gains for biodiversity.
 The statutory framework aims to ensure that developments will achieve at least a 10% gain in biodiversity value.
-The requirement will apply to most new planning applications within each borough, whether or not the requirement is captured within the adopted local plan.
+The requirement will apply to most new planning applications within each borough, whether or not the requirement is captured within their adopted local plan.

-3.218 The London Environment Strategy [See reference 140] includes policies and proposals that aim to ensure that more than half of London will be green by 2050 and the city's tree canopy cover increases by 10%.
+4.223 The London Environment Strategy [See reference 141] includes policies and proposals that aim to ensure that more than half of London will be green by 2050 and the city's tree canopy cover increases by 10%.
 The Strategy aims to achieve this by:

-- making it the first National Park City (achieved in 2019 [See reference 141]); - working with others to expand and improve London's urban forest;

-- highlighting the economic value of London's natural capital, and finding new ways to fund London's green infrastructure that recognise this value; - providing guidance and support to help people manage and create habitats for wildlife and enhance London's biodiversity; - making maps, data and research available to help others to make a case for and identify priorities for green infrastructure in their local area; - including policies in the new London Plan to protect the green belt and our best wildlife habitats, and to ensure that new developments include enough urban greening; and, - supporting communities and others to improve London's greenspaces and opportunities to enjoy nature through funding programmes.
+- making it the first National Park City (achieved in 2019 [See reference 142]); - working with others to expand and improve London's urban forest; - highlighting the economic value of London's natural capital, and finding new ways to fund London's green infrastructure that recognise this value; - providing guidance and support to help people manage and create habitats for wildlife and enhance London's biodiversity; - making maps, data and research available to help others to make a case for and identify priorities for green infrastructure in their local area; - including policies in the new London Plan to protect the green belt and our best wildlife habitats, and to ensure that new developments include enough urban greening; and,